How to use a T2125 form to report your professional income

 What kind of documentation do you need?

-When you start earning revenue, it’s important to immediately document your income and expenses.
+When you start earning revenue, it's important to immediately document your income and expenses.
 Small businesses that only have a few expenses can get by with a spreadsheet.
-If you choose to do this, we recommend using a spreadsheet that is saved on the cloud so you can access it from anywhere at any time and that is password protected and safe.
+If you use a spreadsheet, save it in the cloud so you can access it anywhere and keep it password protected.

 How to fill out the T2125 Form